 What are cannabinoids?

 Cannabinoids are chemical elements that are found in the cannabis plant.
-Although there are at least 113 different cannabinoids isolated from cannabis (source), we’re going to stick to the two that we all know best for now, tetrahydrocannabinol (THC) which is the primary psychoactive compound and cannabidiol (CBD) which is another major chemical of the plant.
+Although there are at least 113 different cannabinoids isolated from cannabis (source), we’re going to stick to the two that we all know best for now, tetrahydrocannabinol (THC) which is the primary psychoactive compound and cannabidiol (CBD) which is another major chemical of the plant that, it provides the medicinal benefits.
 It’s part of the plant’s “dna” if you will, and scientists are in the process of doing research on other cannabinoids and the benefits that they may possess.

 How do they work?